Parth099/Azure-Certs/AZ-104/02 - Networking/01 - Virtual Network.md

 allow_virtual_network_access - (Optional) Controls if the VMs in the remote virtual network can access VMs in the local virtual network.
 Defaults to `true`.
 ```

+If you disconnect a peer, you must delete the disconnected peer to re-establish the connection.

 Terraform Code: `AZ-104/02 - Networking/TF Code/L3_vnet_peering`